Witivio/Test-Technique/README.md

 The (fake LinkedIn API) must be called from the ASP.NET Core server.

 **Step completion goal:**
-- Call the (fake) LinkedIn API through a HttpClient and expose it to the angular app through an API.
+- Call the (fake) LinkedIn API through a HttpClient and expose it to the React app through an API.

 ## Step 4 - Get the Image from blob storage and expose it through an API
 Antony has already created the [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) as he's using it in other projects.